UX Perceptive apps

 - This term refers to the familiar form-based type of Maximo Real Estate and Facilities application that is built upon the foundation IBM Maximo Real Estate and Facilities application platform.

-In other words, if you built and extended your first UX apps by following the examples and exercises in my earlier articles, those apps are called custom UX apps, not Perceptive apps.
+In other words, if you built and extended your first UX apps by following the examples and exercises in UX app building, those apps are called custom UX apps, not Perceptive apps.
 By comparison, the Maximo Real Estate and Facilities Space apps are called Perceptive apps.